• Skip to main content

 St. Francis Community Assistance

-Inspired by Gospel values, the St. Francis Community Assistance Ministry leads women and men to join together and grow spiritually by o ering help to those in need.
+Inspired by Gospel values, the St. Francis Community Assistance Ministry leads women and men to join together and grow spiritually by offering help to those in need.
 Services are provided to both parishioners and community members.
 One of the main services is providing groceries to those who are in need through the parish food pantry.
-Some of the other services provided to parishioners include visiting those in nursing homes, sending birthday cards to those 80 years and older, providing sympathy Mass cards when a parishioner has lost a family member in death, delivering poinsettias to parishioners who are 90 and older, providing holiday food baskets/boxes to parishioners who are in need, and collecting bread from Panera to be shared with parishioners and food pantry recipients.
-The last Tuesday of each month, a team of 12 ministry members help prepare and serve a meal at Horizons Soup Kitchen.
-Meetings are held quarterly the first Monday in March, June, September and December at 7 p.m. in the Parish Center.
+Volunteers also stock the food nooks (mini food pantries) at St. Francis and those in the community.
+Some of the other services provided to parishioners include visiting those in nursing homes, sending birthday cards to those 80 years and older, providing sympathy Mass cards when a parishioner has lost a family member in death, delivering poinsettias to parishioners who are 90 and older, and providing holiday food boxes to parishioners who request this.
+The last Tuesday of each month, and 5 or more Sundays a year, a team of 12 ministry members helps prepare and serve a meal at Horizons Soup Kitchen.

 Mary Beth McGee